New Survey Finds UAE Emerging As A Global Tech Hub For Asian Talent

-(MENAFN- S Factor) UAE - September 18, 2024: A recent survey conducted by Capital.com, a global trading platform and the Middle East's fastest-growing technology company*, has revealed that the United Arab Emirates (UAE) is rapidly gaining recognition as a competitive tech hub.
+(MENAFN- Mid-East Info) UAE: A recent survey conducted by Capital, a global trading platform and the Middle East's fastest-growing technology company*, has revealed that the United Arab Emirates (UAE) is rapidly gaining recognition as a competitive tech hub.
 The survey polled 1,000 respondents across Singapore, Hong Kong, Vietnam and India, and found that 81% of Asian tech professionals view the UAE as a growing tech hub.
 A further 76% of respondents say the UAE provides a conducive environment for the tech industry.

 The UAE's growing reputation as a burgeoning tech hub is fuelling interest among tech workers across the region, with nearly half (45%) of respondents expressing a willingness to relocate to the UAE for work, out-ranking countries like Germany (38%) and Hong Kong (20%) as popular relocation destinations.